 50129 Florence - ITALY

-LEA - Lingue e Letterature d'Oriente e d'Occidente (LEA) is a peer-reviewed international scholarly journal that publishes original research papers in all areas of literature and linguistics, with special emphasis on cross-cultural encounters and interdisciplinary exchanges.
-The journal is published once a year in December.
-LEA invites submissions addressing the themes or topics outlined in the Call for Papers, which is issued every year in January.
+LEA is a double-blind peer-reviewed international scholarly journal that publishes original research papers in all areas of literature and linguistics, with special emphasis on cross-cultural encounters and interdisciplinary exchanges.
+Authors are invited to contribute to one of the following sections:

 Since the discovery of electricity music and technology became strictly related, but even before that something kept these two disciplines together.
 The journal examines the various links and relations between the two trying to comprehend and explain the productive mechanism of music.

 Solo dopo l’avvento dell’elettricità e delle sue applicazioni strumentali il rapporto fra musica e tecnologia è divenuto del tutto presente a coloro che operano nell’ambito musicale.
 Eppure la musica ha sempre avuto una dimensione tecnologica.
 Musica/Tecnologia tenta di esplorare questa dimensione, nella consapevolezza che i rapporti tra mondo musicale e mondo tecnologico spesso non sono lineari, bensì caratterizzati da sfasamenti cronologici e ambientali.
 L’urgenza a cui la rivista tenta di rispondere è quella di comprendere i meccanismi produttivi in cui la musica si inserisce, e di intraprendere una riflessione che consenta di non esserne inconsapevolmente sopraffatti.